• Skip to primary navigation

 There's just something about a homemade pie that conjures up feelings of comfort and home.
 It evokes a sense of nostalgia, making us think of family gatherings and holiday feasts.

-With so many different varieties, fillings, and toppings, there's a pie for even the pickiest eaters.
+With so many different varieties, fillings, and toppings, there’s a pie for even the pickiest eaters.
 While I would never pass up an apple, peach, or strawberry pie, this Old Fashioned Chocolate Meringue Pie is hands down one of my favorite recipes.
-I can't really tell you where it came from, who invented it, or who it "belongs" to but what I can tell you is that it's magic.
+I can’t really tell you where it came from, who invented it, or who it “belongs” to but what I can tell you is that it’s pure comfort food magic.

 Magic in that it can disappear.
 Right before your eyes.
 Before you know it, it'll be completely gone without a trace.
 Except for maybe the telltale smudges around a few little mouths :-)

-Fair warning - this pie is very sweet, chocolatey and very, very rich.
-You'll only need a small slice (yeah, right).
+Fair warning – this pie is very sweet, chocolatey, and very, very rich.
+You’ll only need a small slice (yeah, right).
 It easily serves 8 and could stretch to 10.

-Why You'll Love This Recipe
+❤️ Why We Love This Recipe

 • Easy to follow steps